Essential Golf Cart Repair Tips for Smoother Rides

 • Wiring Malfunctions:

 Loose or corroded wiring can cause electrical failures.
 Inspect the wiring harness regularly and repair or replace damaged wires promptly.
-Poor wiring can lead to intermittent power loss or complete system failure.

 • Controller Issues: